Saturday, 30 June 2012

 Night train tips

-There are essentially two types of sleeper carriage - Wagon sypialny - three-berth (second class) or two-berth (first class) accommodation, with washing facilities en suite; and kuszetka (couchette) which offers six-berth accommodation and a wash-basin and toilet at each end of the corridor.
+There are essentially two types of sleeper carriage - Wagon sypialny - three-berth or two-berth (second class) or one-berth (first class) accommodation, with washing facilities en suite; and kuszetka (couchette) which offers six-berth accommodation and a wash-basin and toilet at each end of the corridor.
 The former assumes that the passenger will disrobe and sleep, pyjama'd, under a blanket and sheet; the latter that the passenger will lie down clothed.
-The former are segregated by sex, the latter are mixed.
+The former are segregated by sex (unless you reserve a twin-berth as a couple); the latter are mixed.

 Above: second class, three-berth, compartment in a wagon sypialny carriage.
 Note the washbasin, window blinds, coat hooks and hangers, shaving mirror cabinet and made-up bedding - all these facilities are lacking in the kuszetka carriages.
 Top bunk just as hard to access in both type of sleeper carriage.